Back to The Sharing Handbook

 Module 5 — Working with Files in a Library

-Library anatomy, upload and create, editing in browser vs. desktop app, and the 8 core file tasks: share, copy link, rename, delete, move, version history, check-in/out, and metadata.
+Library anatomy with the new command bar: the 'Create or upload' button (top right), 'Add shortcut to OneDrive', Forms, Edit in grid view, Pin to Quick access, Export to Excel, Automate, Integrate, and Sync.
+The 8 core file tasks: share, copy link, rename, delete, move, version history, check-in/out, and metadata.
 Plus: sharing using the Traffic Light System and the built-in out-of-the-box workflows.

 6